FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/cross-sections-editor/Cross Sections Editor.rst

 The cross sections shown in the following image have been digitized.

-**Important Notes:**

--  **Draw polylines from left bank to right bank looking downstream.**
+.. note:: Draw polylines from left bank to right bank looking downstream.

--  **The first cross section must cross the left and right bank and be inside the same grid elements.**
+          The first cross section must cross the left and right bank and be inside the same grid elements.

--  **The subsequent cross sections can cross the left and right bank and be wider than the channel.**
+          The subsequent cross sections can cross the left and right bank and be wider than the channel.

--  **Place-holder data is added to the cross section station elevation data.
-   It is replaced after all cross sections are ready.**
+          Place-holder data is added to the cross section station elevation data and it is replaced after all cross sections are ready.

 The finished product will look something like the following image.